fanyangCS/fanyangcs.github.io/_posts/2026-9-1-observability.md

 ## Why Does This Matter Now?

 As generation becomes cheaper, trying another implementation is becoming the easy part.
 And understanding the result is becoming the bottleneck.
+This is true both for human and agent.

 Execution alone does not teach much.
 Without observability, this is blind execution: the agent can act, but it cannot reliably learn from what happened.
 An agent must connect an action to its consequences, separate correlation from cause, and gather evidence strong enough to guide the next decision.
 Otherwise, a thousand experiments produce a thousand benchmark rows, not better system judgment.